Rangers vs. Rockies Player Props Betting Odds

 Blackmon Stats

-- Blackmon has collected 39 hits with nine doubles, a triple, three home runs and 18 walks.
-He has driven in 17 runs.
+- Blackmon has 40 hits with 10 doubles, a triple, three home runs, 18 walks and 17 RBI.

 Blackmon Recent Games